Applying for Aid

-- Apply for admission and request a high school transcript, GED scores and certificates, and academic transcripts from other colleges previously attended.
+- Apply for admission and submit final high school transcript or GED scores and certificates, as well as official transcripts from all other colleges previously attended.

 - Complete ALL verification documents if requested.
 Students who are selected for verification are notified by email and with myShelton.
 It is your responsibility to check your myShelton account often.

 To receive Title IV student financial assistance, a student must meet the following requirements: